roadiz/docs/services/intro.rst

 -----------

-All these services are Doctrine repository wrappers meant to ease querying entities inside your themes and according to SecurityContext.
+All these services are Doctrine repository wrappers meant to ease querying entities inside your themes and according to ``AuthorizationChecker``.

 Each of these implements ``AbstractApi`` methods ``getBy`` and ``getOneBy``